107-How ‘Bout We Throttle This Golden Goose?

 The second source of the problem was the UAW or, more specifically, the leadership of the UAW.
 Once labor costs became fixed, they “owned” the golden goose called GM.
 They have watched for years as GM gradually ebbed away because of the high costs that the union contracts imposed on the company.
 They stuck to unbelievably ill-advised programs like the Jobs Bank, even while GM was hemorrhaging losses.
 Tell me.
 What did the leaderships of General Motors and the UAW study at school that led them to conclude that they could withstand an uncompetitive cost structure on the world stage?
 Who teaches that economics course?

-Once management realized that it had put itself in an untenable cost position, it made changes to its products in order to reduce all the other costs of the product, other than wages.
+Once management realized that it had put itself in an untenable cost position, it made changes to its products in order to reduce all the costs of the product, other than wages.
 (See Video #47: Rules for Cost Cutting in Hostility on StrategyStreet.com.)
 Among these changes, the company created look-alike cars across its various platforms.
-It reduced the quality of its finished product so that the company developed a reputation among consumers for poor workmanship.
+GM reduced the quality of its finished product so that the company developed a reputation among consumers for poor workmanship.
 This reputation caused the resale value of GM cars to fall below those of its international competitors and raised the cost of ownership for its customers.
 In another similar move, the company cheapened the interiors of its automobiles so that a customer sitting in a GM car found its quality of finish well below that of its competition.
-All of these, of course, were self-defeating cost reductions.
+All of these changes, of course, were self-defeating cost reductions.
 This is a common phenomenon in tough markets.
 Common, but destructive.
 These changes caused GM to see its market share fall by about 1% a year for many years.
 The further the company’s market share fell, the more onerous was its labor cost structure with its high fixed costs.

 So, O.K., the company has entered bankruptcy and most of its investors have suffered disastrous losses.
 Will GM emerge as a successful company?
 After all, the UAW has surrendered some of its high wages and some other rights, especially the right to strike for the next several years.
 And, the UAW is now a major owner of the new General Motors.